Filipino orthography: Adoption of the Latin script

 Originally, there was a large tilde that spanned both n and g (as in n͠g) when a vowel follows the Ng digraph.
 This tilde indicates that the n͠g and the vowel should be pronounced as one syllable, such as n͠ga in the three-syllable word pan͠galan (name) – syllabicated as [pa-n͠ga-lan], not [pan-ga-lan].
-The use of the tilde over the two letters is now virtually non-existent.
+In modern orthography, the tilde over ng is not used, thus pangalan.

 Due to technical constraints, machine-printed variants of n͠ga emerged, which included ñga, ng̃a, and even gña as in the case of Sagñay – syllabicated as [sa-ngay].
 The Ng digraph letter is similar to, but not the same as, the prepositional word ng (of/of the), originally spelled ng̃ with a tilde over the g only.
 The words ñg and ng̃ are shortened forms of the word nang.
 There are some words with no tilde written over the ng digraph as in the case of barangay (baranggay barangay) from the Tagalog word balan͠gay since it is syllabicated as [ba-rang-gay].
 Ilonggo used to be written as Ylongo or Ilongo without a tilde over the ng since it is syllabicated as [i-long-go].
 Another example is Zamboanga syllabicated as [zam-bo-ang-ga].
 Words that end in ng digraph such as ang (the), utang (debt) and saguing (banana) also didn't have tildes over the n or g or both ng.

 Contraction of certain words were indicated by two commas such as iba and at → "iba, t,"; Indicated today by a single quotation mark as in English (i.e. iba't).